visual-layer/visuallayer/README.md

 This loads the original dataset with no modifications.

-### Inspecting
+### Inspecting a dataset
-You can view the information about the dataset by calling
+Now that you have a dataset loaded, you can view information pertaining to that dataset with:

 ```python
 my_pets.info
 ```

-which outputs the metadata of the dataset:
+This prints out high-level information about the original Dataset.
+In this example, we used the Pets Dataset from Oxford.

 ```shell
 Metadata: